paarthenon/variant/docu/docs/articles/that-type.md

 type Animal<T = undefined> = VariantOf<typeof Animal, T>;
 ```

 So now I can do `Animal<'snake'>` and `Animal`.
 Great!
 But I can also do `Animal<'Rose'>` which... doesn't make sense.
-This will require us to restrict the type parameter of Animal. **I love this because it gives me autocomplete for the tag name.**
+This will require us to restrict the type parameter of Animal. *I love this because it gives me autocomplete for the tag name when I'm adding the type annotation.*

 ```typescript
 type Animal<T extends TypeNames<typeof Animal> = undefined> = VariantOf<typeof Animal, T>;